 Leap of faith

-BP Chief Executive Bernard Looney said on a conference call last week that the company would only go after renewable capacity that came with the right returns - rather than chasing capacity for the sake of it.
+BP Chief Executive Bernard Looney said on a conference call last week that the company would only go after renewable energy capacity that came with the right returns - rather than chasing capacity for the sake of it.

 BP's finance chief Murray Auchincloss told the same call that the company's huge trading business, its ability to package renewable power with natural gas to guarantee flow rates, and its expertise with currencies and hedging services can push returns "well into the double-digit range".

 Some analysts are sceptical about this green energy transition.

 Royal Bank of Canada's Borkhataria expects the return on renewables to be about 7%.